finnito/blog/content/posts/2022-06-15-seaward-kaikouras/index.md

  And mightiest of all
     Tapuae-O-Ueniku
  A step on the journey of
   Uenuku, on the way to heaven
    Or, “a decent mountain at last”
             For Sir Ed.
-A decent mountain
+              A decent
-         Indeed.
+            mountain
+          indeed.

-The water turns grey-blue from rock
+   The water turns
+      grey-blue from rock
+    Weathering away
-  Weathering away, greywacke to loess
+  greywacke to loess
-    Sediment carried downstream,
+    Sediment carried downstream
-      Rock broken by the snow, the ice,
+      Rock broken by the snow and ice
     The harsh weather of our home
   But today, not so harsh
  The water is cold, but
 our souls are warm

 Swish — swish — swish — swish
   Ahead!
 A rock on the left
    Okay, going right
      Paddle hard
-       Go, go.
+       Go, go!
         Phew.
     Another rapid
    Big boulders in the river
   Leftover from a landslide, a scar
 Earthquakes shake loose the choss
-     of the southern alps
+     of the Southern Alps

 Helmet blue, jacket red
  Lush mātai green